Affordable Payment Plans | Call Us Today

 This is because you are highly likely to use the proceeds of crime to secure your release.
 If the court were to accept the payments, it would defeat the justice system and encourage further involvement in the crimes.
 You should also note that making cash deposits may create additional delays and inconveniences.

 Firstly, you will have to wait until the court cashes in your check before you are processed for release.
-Further, you may need to present a bank agent to verify that they authorized the transaction.
-As a result, you may want to reconsider making cash payments to avoid additional scrutiny.
+You may need to present a bank agent to verify that they authorized the transaction.
+As a result, consider making cash payments to avoid additional scrutiny.

-The second option involves signing a bond agreement with the court, whereby you present ownership documents in exchange for your freedom.
-Subsequently, the collateral may be lost in case of court non-appearance or violation of any other regulations.
-Using a bond agreement is a viable option, but can create devastating losses to persons who sign the highly valuable property over to the court.
-Therefore, you want to make careful consideration and weigh your options.
+The second option involves signing a bond agreement with the court, where you present ownership documents in exchange for your freedom.
+The collateral may be lost in court non-appearance or violation of other regulations.
+Using a bond agreement is a viable option, but it can create devastating losses for those who sign the highly valuable property to the court.
+Consider and weigh your options before deciding.

-Working with a Break bail bonds agent is the best option for you, especially as a first-time offender.
+Working with a Brea bail bonds agent is your best option, especially as a first-time offender.
 The assistance you receive will be advantageous in helping you exit jail without facing financial pressure.
-Your bail bonds agent will also be conversant with the criminal procedure applicable in your case for an easier time in lodging the application.
-Hence, you can expect to exit jail as soon as possible after collaborating with the assigned bail bonds agent.
+Your bail bonds agent will also be conversant with the criminal procedure applicable to your case, making it easier to apply.
+Hence, after collaborating with the assigned bail bonds agent, you can expect to exit jail as soon as possible.

-Usually, the bail bonds agent assigned to your case should handle the release and payment process beforehand to help you regain your freedom.
-You can then discuss the payment terms applicable for proper reimbursement of the company.
-Please note that each service provider presents different payment policies that you want to adhere to for a lasting professional relationship.
+The bail bonds agent assigned to your case should handle the release and payment process beforehand to help you regain your freedom.
+You can then discuss the payment terms applicable for proper company reimbursement.
+Please note that each service provider presents different payment policies you want to adhere to for a lasting professional relationship.

-Most bail bond service providers operating in California charge a standard 10% service rate for their assistance in posting bail.
-This means that your total charge comes down to a fraction of the court's asking price, which is a significant benefit.
-Moreover, you can request a reasonable payment plan if the percentage fee is still unobtainable for you.
+Most bail bond service providers in California charge a standard 10% service rate for their assistance in posting bail.
+This means your total charge is a fraction of the court's asking price, which is a significant benefit.
+If the percentage fee is still unobtainable, you can request a reasonable payment plan.

-Sometimes, you may be at loss on where to begin after an arrest, particularly when you want to contact the detained person.
-Having a point of reference can therefore mean the difference between helping the arrested person receive timely bail bond assistance, or facing delays.
+Sometimes, you may be at a loss for where to begin after an arrest, particularly when you want to contact the detained person.
+Having a reference point can mean the difference between helping the arrested person receive timely bail bond assistance or facing delays.
 Hence, you can refer to the following jail and court information to help you contact a detainee held in a Brea facility:

 Superior Court